 There are three basic kinds of cleaner: all purpose, exterior cleaner, and interior cleaners.

 All purpose cleaners are exactly what they sound like.
 They’re designed to be as multi functional as possible and can, in a pinch, be used for anything.
 Most of these are exactly the same kinds of cleaners you’ll find at any department store that are made to be general use kitchen cleaners.
-They’re fine, in general, but lack the oomph needed for some of the more unique grill messes.
+They’re fine, in general especially for basic or standard griller, but lack the oomph needed for some of the more unique grill messes.

 Enter the interior cleaner.
 These are the heavy duty cleaners, built primarily around a powerful degreasing agent.
 Most of these foam, and attack grease while sitting on it for a while, loosening it up enough for your grill brush to scrape everything up.
-Then you can just rinse everything off, and your grill is as good as new!
+Then you can just rinse everything off, throw the dirt in the waste bin, and your grill is as good as new!
 These cleaners come in two basic types as well: foaming and gel cleaners.

 Foaming cleaners are generally aerosolized cans or bottles which eject a fluid that quickly bubbles up on contact with air.
 These bubbles eat into the grease and loosen them up.
 This makes it easy to apply (especially to flat surfaces), but they can be annoying to use fi you need to clean the ceiling of your grill’s lid or want something that can get the underside of your grill’s grate in a single pass.
 If you need something for those, you want the next kind.